Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 Before the M23CL is connected to the CAN-FD bus, if it is powered, the STATUS (red) LED will be blinking rapidly. once it is connected (after any initial firmware update happens), it should settle down to a ~1Hz blink rate.
 If there are other blink patterns displayed see the [LED behaviour and error codes section of the CAN connection basics documentation] (/User_manual/Machine_configuration/CAN_connection#led-behaviour-and-error-codes}

-Check that you can communicate with the 1HCL board, by sending:
+Check that you can communicate with the M23CL, by sending:

 `M115 B123`